 [(2) Deleted]

-[Regulation 7 amended in Gazette 8 Jan 2015 p.
+[Regulation 7 amended: Gazette 8 Jan 2015 p.
 54.]

 8. Giving false or misleading information

 A person must not give to an officer of the Department in relation to an offence committed, or alleged to have been committed, under these regulations any information, whether in documentary or any other form, that the person knows —